thetillhoff/temingo/README.md

 - attributes (contains, not equals) -> map[string]string
 - content -> string/[]Node

 - prettifyHtml, minifyHtml, and the Css and Js equivalents must be dedicated packages.
-If they need to be implemented manually, but them in dedicated repos.
+If they need to be implemented manually, put them in dedicated repos.
 - fail on invalid folder names (special chars etc) -> might be better in verifyHtml()
 - components can be packed into "component libraries", similar to a package.json. maybe `component.yaml`, `import.yaml` or `dependency.yaml`.
   - references are to git repos and tags therein.